sagitbolat/skyengine_sdl/Engine/docs/getting_started.md

 - You need to have **SDL2** installed.
 - You need to have **OpenAL** installed.

-As of version 1.0 (Aug 19th 2023), only the Windows and Linux have working build systems.
+As of version 1.0 (Aug 19th, 2023), only Windows and Linux have working build systems.
 MacOSX users can write their own build system by recycling the **build.sh** file if they wish.

 ### 1.2 Installation Steps
 These steps are the same for all operating systems.

 1. Navigate to [the SkyEngine github repository](https://github.com/SkyGameEngine/engine).
 2. Either `clone` the repository or download the source code as a zip.
 3. The project has a number of files and directories.
-All users require the `/Engine` directory, as that is the source code of the engine as well as the `create_project.py` file.
+All users require the `/Engine` directory, as that is the source code of the engine, as well as the `create_project.py` file.
 For Windows users, you also need the `build.bat` file, and Linux users will need the `build.sh` file.
 It is wise to also keep the `debug.bat` or `debug.sh` files, as these will allow you to run your projects with `gdb` enabled.
 4. You can delete all files not mentioned in the previous step.

 ## 2. Your First Project

-This section describes how project creation and project building processes look like in the SkyEngine.
+This section describes how project creation and project building processes look in the SkyEngine.

 ### 2.1 Creating your project